trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-mp4-structure-telemetry-trak.md

 1,1,1
 ```

-Essentially all chunks of telemetry from chunk 1 on wards all contain 1 sample which matches the description ID 1 (found in the `stsd` box).
+Written in words; all chunks of telemetry from chunk 1 onwards all contain 1 telemetry sample which matches the description ID 1 (found in the `stsd` box).

 ### `stsz`